AdobeDocs/experience-manager-64.pt-BR/help/assets/managing-assets-touch-ui.md

    >
    >Se você selecionar uma representação no painel **[!UICONTROL Representações]**, a barra de ferramentas alterará o contexto e exibirá somente as ações relevantes para a representação.
 Options, such as the **[!UICONTROL Upload Rendition]** icon is not displayed.
 Para exibir essas opções na barra de ferramentas, navegue até a página de detalhes do ativo.

    Você pode configurar as dimensões para a representação que deseja exibir na página de detalhes de um ativo de imagem ou vídeo.
-Com base nas dimensões especificadas, os ativos AEM exibem a representação com as dimensões exatas ou mais próximas.
+Com base nas dimensões especificadas, o AEM Assets exibe a representação com as dimensões exatas ou mais próximas.

    To configure rendition dimensions of an image at the asset detail level, overlay the **[!UICONTROL renditionpicker]** node `libs/dam/gui/content/assets/assetpage/jcr:content/body/content/content/items/assetdetail/items/col1/items/assetview/renditionpicker` and configure the value of the width property.
 Configure o **[!UICONTROL tamanho (Longo) em KB]** da propriedade no lugar da largura para personalizar a representação na página Detalhes do ativo com base no tamanho da imagem.
 For size-based customization, the property **[!UICONTROL preferOriginal]** assigns preference to the original if the size of the matched rendition is greater than the original.